 Become a Social Worker in Louisiana

-Get started on a career in social work alongside the bayous of Atchafalaya National Wildlife Reserve, the jazz of the French Quarter and a statewide network of 3,950 social workers, according to the U.S. Bureau of Labor Statistics (BLS).
+Get started on a career in social work alongside the bayous of Atchafalaya National Wildlife Reserve, the jazz of the French Quarter and a statewide network of 4,370 social workers, according to the U.S. Bureau of Labor Statistics (BLS) and as of May 2024.

 This guide for how to become a social worker in Louisiana explains educational requirements, how to get licensed, social work organizations to join and more.
 Once you complete the steps to become a social worker in Louisiana, you can embark on a meaningful, fulfilling career helping others in the Creole State.